19th-21st Century Western Genre Art

 Sculptors Who Paint: Veryl Goodnight, Donna Howell-Sickles and Rosie Sandifer, an exhibit held August 16 - November 3, 2013 at the Museum of the Southwest.
 Includes online exhibit catalogue.
 Accessed March, 2015.

-"Sonora, Sedona, and Since," by Don Hedgpeth, an in-depth essay provided by the Cowboy Artists of America, which covvers the history of the CAA.
-[Link found to be expired as of 2015 audit.
-TFAO is saving the citation for use by researchers.]
+"Sonora, Sedona, and Since," by Don Hedgpeth, an in-depth essay provided by the Cowboy Artists of America, which covers the history of the CAA Accessed 9/17

 Treasures from the Frederic Remington Art Museum, an exhibit held January 31, 2009 to May 17, 2009 at the Paine Art Center and Gardens.
 Accessed August, 2015.